skippyr/club-house/README.md

 This theme can show you the following information:

+-   If you are root or not.
+-   The exit code of the last command if it failed.
 -   The name of sourced virtual environments.
 -   Your current directory path abbreviated.
 -   If inside a Git repository, the name of the branch.